verachell/English-word-lists-synonyms-antonyms/README.md

 This repository is licensed under the Unlicense.

 USE AT OWN RISK!
 I have made a good-faith attempt at removing profanity, racial slurs, and other offensive language (see credits for sources of such words), while making a point of avoiding the Scunthorpe Problem.
-However, there is no guarantee that all such instances of language are filtered out, and where you draw the line is largely up to you and your application.
+However, there is no guarantee that all offensive language is filtered out, and where you draw the line is largely up to you and your application.
 The words here should not be considered as free of offensive language; you are responsible for applying your own filters to this.
 ## Usage
 There are 2 text files with different extensions: `syn-ant.txt` and `syn-ant.csv` The files are in fact identical; I have merely labelled them with separate extensions to make it easier for your computer's default method of opening the file.